hphelion/documentation/index.md

 # HP Public Cloud Overview

 Welcome to HP Public Cloud!
-We have a pretty wide variety of services available with documentation to match.
+We have a wide variety of services available with documentation to match.
 This page provides you a quick overview of our services and the information that we have available for you about those services.
 This page covers the following topics:

 * [Available services](#Services)
 * [Starting to work with HP Public Cloud](#Starting)